Late-time ensembles of quantum states in quantum chaotic systems: Summary and Discussion

-In addition to characterizing the universal structure of late-time ensembles in quantum chaotic systems, we also emphasize several ramifications of our work.
-The first ramification relates to our understanding of quantum chaos.
-The widely-accepted definition of quantum chaos is rooted in the RMT behavior of Hamiltonian eigenspectrum and eigenstates~\cite{Atas2013,Atas2013a,2007PRB_ratiofactor,2018PRL_exactsff,Kos2018,2018PRX_qcdiagrammatics,Roy2020,Murthy2019,2019PRE_lugrover,2023PRE_averageEE, 2022PRX_eereview}.
-As we argued above, this definition only captures the average coarse-grained behavior and applies generically to any Hamiltonian away from integrable limits.
-When looking at higher statistical moments, our work finds qualitativaly distinct differences between eigenstate ensembles and late-time ensembles.
-On the one hand, local Hamiltonian systems exhibit a large degree of universality---at the level of higher moments---in the late-time ensemble of typical initial conditions regardless of microscopic details of the Hamiltonian [Fig.~\ref{fig:Hamg}].
-In contrast, eigenstate ensembles exhibit a much rich landscape of behaviors, with higher moments of the eigenstate ensembles agreeing with constrained RMT ensemble only in small pockets of parameter space---the `maximally chaotic' parameters (see also Ref.~\cite{2024PRX_quantifyingchaos}).
-The key distinction between both ensembles is the role of spatial locality: whereas spatial locality is imprinted in the structure of eigenstates, spatial locality is washed away during dynamics at late times.
+In addition to characterizing the universal structure of late-time ensembles in quantum chaotic systems, we also emphasize several consequences of our work.
+The first relates to our understanding of quantum chaos.
+The widely-accepted definition of quantum chaos is rooted in the RMT behavior of eigensystem properties~\cite{Atas2013,Atas2013a,2007PRB_ratiofactor,2018PRL_exactsff,Kos2018,2018PRX_qcdiagrammatics,Roy2020,Murthy2019,2019PRE_lugrover,2023PRE_averageEE, 2022PRX_eereview}.
+As we argued above, this definition only captures the average behavior of quantum states and applies generically to any Hamiltonian away from integrable limits.
+When looking at higher statistical moments, our work finds qualitatively distinct differences between the eigenstate ensemble and the late-time ensemble.
+On the one hand, typical initial states evolved under quantum chaotic Hamiltonian dynamics exhibit the same universal statistical properties---as captured by finite statistical moments---as the Haar ensemble, regardless of microscopic details [Fig.~\ref{fig:Hamg}].
+On the other hand, the eigenstate ensemble exhibits ${\cal O}(1)$ corrections to the Page entropy and larger statistical fluctuations.
+This shows that eigenstates encode more information than quantum states at late times.
+The key distinction between eigenstate and temporal ensembles is the role of spatial locality: whereas spatial locality is imprinted in the structure of eigenstates, spatial locality is washed away during dynamics at late times.
 The higher statistical moments of the quantum state ensembles can tell such differences apart.
 An interesting direction for future work is creating sharper definitions of quantum chaos that account for higher statistical moments of quantum states, both at the level of eigenstates and temporal ensembles.